exercism/v3/languages/fsharp/exercises/concept/records/.docs/instructions.md

 ### 6. Check for duplicates

 While digging into stats, you're keeping lists of teams and their records.
 Sometimes, you get things wrong and there are duplicate entries on your list.
-Implement the `isDuplicate` function that takes two teams and returns `true` if they are the same team; otherwise, return `false`:
+Implement the `sameTeam` function that takes two teams and returns `true` if they are the same team; otherwise, return `false`:

 ```fsharp
 let pacersCoach = createCoach "Larry Bird" true